creichlin/struwwel/README.md

 This is the case in most GUI toolkits for example.
 But there are often situations where this holds not true.
 Many programmers are even unaware that this can cause problems.

-The common aproach to prevent this is to unregister the observer from the observable.
+The common approach to prevent this is to unregister the observer from the observable.
 This is often done at a different location in the code and often in a place where it's difficult to find where the related piece of code is which added it.

 This should help improve that problem by allowing to define when the observer should be unregistered while registering it.